RockefellerArchiveCenter/gemini/README.md

 # gemini
-A microservice to move data from ArchivesSpace to Fedora.
+A microservice to store AIPs and DIPs in Fedora.

 ## License